heygrady/react-redux-notes/redux-sagas-todos.md

 ```

 #### Inject some sagas
 Here we're bending some of the core terminology of redux-saga to be more in line with what we see elsewhere in react-redux-starter-kit.
 At it's core, `injectSaga()` is doing the same thing as `sagaMiddleware.run(saga)`.
 Remember that?
 This is the same thing but better.
-Usually you need to launch a "watcher" saga when you enter a route and kill it when you leave a route.
-If your saga is inside of a route you don't need it when you're not there.
+Usually you need to launch a "watcher" saga when you enter a route and kill it when you leave a route (more on this later).
 We'll see clearly how you use this in the next step so you don't have to understand this fully yet.
 You only need this when you're setting up a route.
-Once you get working you won't ever revisit this.

 ```js
 // list of tasks, keyed by name